 We will now provide the different graphical representations of the perfectly adapted dynamical systems that were introduced in the previous section.
-These representations are based on the graphs that are used in refs [12,13] to encode the equilibrium structure of equations, causal relations, and conditional independences.
-The main difference with the previous work is that we also explicitly consider similar graphical representations for systems that have not yet reached equilibrium.
+These representations are based on the graphs that are used in [5, 25] to encode the equilibrium structure of equations, causal relations, and conditional independences.
+The main difference with previous work is that we also explicitly consider similar graphical representations for systems that have not yet reached equilibrium.